Common Candy Dishwasher Error Codes

 Possible Causes:

-- Faulty Wire Harness: Open circuit, loose connections, or leads off place to the turbidity sensor.
+- Faulty Wire Harness: Open circuit, loose connections, or leads out of place for the turbidity sensor.

 - Food Residues: Excessive food particles or debris on the sensor preventing accurate readings.